octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ### Maps

-Maps are a data structure which associates a value to a key, thus creating a key-value binding.
+//TODO(A_Map_ is )Maps are a data structure which associates a value to a key, thus creating a key-value binding.
 All keys have the same type and all values have the same type.
 An additional requirement is that the type of the keys must be comparable.

 > Maps load their entries into the environment,